finn-freas/Trash_Detection/README.md

 # Trash_Detection
 Trash Detection Model (YOLOv5 PyTorch)

 This repository contains a custom-trained YOLOv5 object detection model built with PyTorch to detect trash and litter in images.
+The model has been trained on a large dataset of labeled images containing various types of trash (plastic, cans, paper, bottles, etc.) in diverse environments such as streets, parks, beaches, and natural landscapes.
 The goal of this project is to support automated waste detection for applications such as:

-Autonomous trash-collecting drones
+- Autonomous trash-collecting drones

-Smart city monitoring
+- Smart city monitoring

-Environmental cleanup initiatives
+- Environmental cleanup initiatives

-Educational and research tools
+- Educational and research tools

-- The model has been trained on a large dataset of labeled images containing various types of trash (plastic, cans, paper, bottles, etc.) in diverse environments such as streets, parks, beaches, and natural landscapes.

-Features
+Features:

-Real-time object detection performance
+- Real-time object detection performance

-Supports batch image processing
+- Supports batch image processing

-Lightweight and deployable to edge devices (Raspberry Pi, NVIDIA Jetson, etc.)
+- Lightweight and deployable to edge devices (Raspberry Pi, NVIDIA Jetson, etc.)

-Compatible with video streams for live detection
+- Compatible with video streams for live detection

-Trained using YOLOv5 architecture and PyTorch framework
+- Trained using YOLOv5 architecture and PyTorch framework

-Model Artifacts
+Repository:

 Best_Weights.pt — The trained YOLOv5 model weights